KeckObservatory/RemoteObserving/README.md

     - Staff Astronomer assigned to your night
     - Cellphone number capable of receiving texts
     - Have you used pajamas mode successful before and do you have the software installed?
-    - If yes, is your ssh key still valid?
-    - If no, include a new id_rsa.pub key as specified in the installation instructions

 #### if you are using an official site, or are setting up a new official site